Ginj-capture/Ginj/readme.md

 Just kidding.

 Ginj targets OpenJDK 14, so obviously Ginj won't ever run on a platform that does not support that JDK version.
 Moreover, I don't own a Mac, and I don't intend to test Ginj on a Linux VM until my to-do list becomes manageable.
-Early feedback on Ubuntu indicates that the Desktop widget has visual issues but that captures are OK and can be copied, saved and shared online, which I find amazing since it never was launched under Linux before release.

 In other words, until now, Ginj has almost exclusively been tested on Windows.

+However, early user feedback on Ubuntu indicates that the Desktop widget has visual issues but that captures are OK and can be copied, saved and shared online, which I find amazing since it never was launched under Linux before release.
-If you test it on other platforms, feel free to [open an issue](https://github.com/Ginj-capture/Ginj/issues) and tell me your experience.
+If you test it on other platforms, feel free to [open an issue](https://github.com/Ginj-capture/Ginj/issues) and tell me about your experience.
 I will update this section accordingly.

 #### How can I get support?